UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-portal.md

 4. At the top of the blade, click **Create VM**.

-5. In the *Create virtual machine* blade, in the *Basics* step, enter a virtual machine name and either select an existing resource group or create a new one, then click **OK**.
+5. In the *Create virtual machine* blade, in the *Basics* step, enter general information about the VM, including a name, credentials and resource group.

     ![Create VM from disk - Basics](images/azs-browser-disk-vm-basics.png)

-6. In the *Choose a size* step, select the appropriate size for your VM, depending on its purpose, then click **Select**.
+6. Click **Change size** under the currently selected VM size to view all the available sizes.
+Select the appropriate size for your VM, depending on its purpose, then click **Select**.

     For information about the different available VM sizes, see [https://docs.microsoft.com/en-gb/azure/azure-stack/user/azure-stack-vm-sizes](https://docs.microsoft.com/en-gb/azure/azure-stack/user/azure-stack-vm-sizes)